Pydantic is a popular library for data validation in Python used by most — if not all — LLM frameworks, like instructor.

 That’s it!
 No need to write any more code.
 Since the compiler knows what your function signature is we literally generate a custom deserializer for your own unique usecase that just works.

-into an array of resumes requires a single line change in BAML (vs having to create array wrapper classes and parsing logic).
+Converting the Resume into an array of resumes requires a single line change in BAML (vs having to create array wrapper classes and parsing logic).

 In this image we change the types and BAML automatically updates the prompt, parser, and the Python types you get back.